solidjs-community/solid-primitives/packages/pagination/README.md

 A primitive that creates all the reactive data to manage your pagination:

-`createPagination` - Provides an array with the properties to fill your pagination with and a page setter/getter.
+- [`createPagination`](#createPagination) - Provides an array with the properties to fill your pagination with and a page setter/getter.
+- [`createInfiniteScroll`](#createInfiniteScroll) - Provides an easy way to implement infinite scrolling.

 ## Installation